brendt/stitcher.io/src/content/book/05-states.md

 }
 ```

-Whatever approach you prefer, in essence you're listing all available options, check if one of them matches the current one, and do something based on the outcome.
-It's a big if/else statement, whatever syntactic sugar you prefer.
+Whatever approach you prefer, in essence you're listing all available options, checking if one of them matches the current one, and doing something based on the outcome.
+It's a big if/else statement, whichever syntactic sugar you prefer.

 Using this approach, we add a responsibility, either to the model or the enum class: _it_ has to know what a specific state should do, _it_ has to know how a state works.
 The state pattern turns this the other way around: it treats "a state" as a first-class citizen of our codebase.
 Every state is represented by a separate class, and each of these classes _acts_ upon a subject.